AronKa-SAG/apiGatewayExamples/README.md

 ### Python
 Install Python via Company Portal or download it [here](https://www.python.org/downloads/).
 At setup check the box <b>install to PATH</b>.
 Elsewise you won't be able to call python via commandline.
-If you forgot to check the box open **System Control>System & Security>Advanced System Settings>Environment variables** and change the **Path**-entry under **Systemvariables**.
+If you forgot to check the box open **System Control>System & Security>Advanced System Settings>Environment variables** and edit the **Path**-entry under **Systemvariables**.
 Just add the installation-path of Python.

 ### npm
 Install Node.js via Company Portal or download it [here](https://nodejs.org/en/download/).
 Make sure you leave everything at setup as default.

 ### newman
 It is required that you have already installed npm.
 To check type <code>npm -v</code> in commandline.
-Now install newman via commandline: <br>
+Should you have installed npm, execute the command:
 ><code>npm install -g newman</code>

 ### Gateway / Devportal
-To install gateway or devportal with docker open the following link: [Software AG API Gateways](https://containers.softwareag.com/products/apigateway) or [Software AG Devportal](https://containers.softwareag.com/products/devportal).
+To install gateway or devportal with docker, open the following link: [Software AG API Gateway](https://containers.softwareag.com/products/apigateway) or [Software AG Devportal](https://containers.softwareag.com/products/devportal).
 On the website check the box <b>I agree to the Software AG's Terms and conditions</b> and click **Get the pull command**.
 Now store the token password somewhere save.
 Copy the command under **Docker login** and press **Got it!**.
 To login to docker open a terminal and paste and execute the command.
 The command looks something like this:
 ><code>docker login *{Firstname}*-*{Lastname}*-sofwareag-com -p *{key}* sagcr.azurecr.io</code>

 The last step is to copy the command under **Docker Pull Command** and paste and execute it in the terminal.
-This looks something like this:
+This looks something like that:
 ><code>docker pull sagcr.azurecr.io/apigateway:*{versionnumber}*</code>

 or